Ohhstella/surface-quality-prediction/README.md

 #### The main content of this section is to process the vibrational data.
 It involves mainly three parts: extracting the valid data during the milling process  from the raw data, extracting the vibrational features in the time domain and in the frequency domain.
 ![GZ6R_BBLFT}2Z $V)3 GQES](https://user-images.githubusercontent.com/73990275/153284103-58d29614-7785-4c4b-97b0-0f404c086160.png)
 ### 3) Modeling
+#### model_mlr_train.ipynb shows the prediction model with multiple linear regression method.
+#### model_train_mlp.ipynb shows the prediction model with multilayer perceptron methon.
+#### model_train_tree.ipynb shows the prediction model with LightGBM method.
 ![JN)V%O~Q5D0X40C(C NYX C](https://user-images.githubusercontent.com/73990275/153081708-e66d71a7-88f6-4eb2-adde-814196068511.png)
 ### 4) Evaluation
 ![Z6GZX H%W ( _6Y2S~T2_ T](https://user-images.githubusercontent.com/73990275/153081774-1deb0453-0d70-4576-a976-25a356a5563c.png)
-### 4. Results
+# 4. Results
 #### comparison of different prediction models with different combination of inputs
+#### Multiple linear regression model , LightGBM and MLP model  use Mean Square Error (MSE), Mean Absolute error(MAE), and Mean Absolute Percentage Error (MAPE) and accuracy as evaluation metrics.
+The predictive accuracy of those model based on different input parameters is compared as follows:
 ![4VF2Z9IETXP87(BUW{WG~(C](https://user-images.githubusercontent.com/73990275/153081899-05e9b62f-8add-42a0-8849-989d0fd791cd.png)
-### The best prediction accuracy
+### The best predicticted result are visualized.
+![5 AQYJ}{JZ69((P`_ 6C](https://user-images.githubusercontent.com/73990275/153081843-3d18a485-185d-4d8a-9a87-0707f6bfbf68.png)
 #### It can be found that no matter which features are selected as inputs, the lightGBM always has the best predictive performance.
-![5 AQYJ}{JZ69((P`_ 6C](https://user-images.githubusercontent.com/73990275/153081843-3d18a485-185d-4d8a-9a87-0707f6bfbf68.png)